 For those considering adopting Agile methodologies, its vital to remember that theories such as this require maintenance and commitment.
 Teams are comprised of humans, and as such it’s important to remember how people behave.

 Many of the pioneers of Agile methodology, and those who promote its successes, quote the stages of group development first proposed by psychologist Bruce Tuckman back in 1965.
 Tuckman said that in order for a team to thrive, they have to go through four stages: forming, storming, norming and performing.
 The same can be said of teams adopting the Agile way of working, particularly as they get used to its methods, and work through a few case studies.

 However, it’s in the performing stage where the differences truly become recognisable.
 Highly performing teams have taken on the Agile methodologies and adopted them to an extent where they have improved their overall quality of work - as well as their approach to work as a whole.
 Performing Agile teams understand the strengths and weaknesses of what they’re doing, and are able to use these in a constructive way.

 For any company in any industry or vertical, the people that work within that business are the most important asset.
 Amazing, game changing software development, or product development of any kind, only comes through investment in the teams of people hired to deliver this work.
 Through supporting these teams, you are able to produce high performing groups of workers, all of whom are prioritising customer satisfaction.

-Although Agile working is used successfully in many ways, the end goal remains the same - to create efficient, responsive ways of working powered by productive and performing teams.
+Although Agile Development consulting is used successfully in many way the end goal remains the same - to create efficient, responsive ways of working powered by productive and performing teams.
 In the increasingly saturated global marketplace, particularly within the software development industry, achieving this kind of performance is essential to surviving, and thriving.